 Better Physical Function: Strength training makes you stronger and improves your balance, coordination, and flexibility, enhancing overall physical function and reducing the risk of injury.

-Conclusion: More Muscle is More Better (yes, even for women)
+Conclusion: More Muscle is Better (yes, for women, too)

 Muscles are beneficial, and the older you are, the more beneficial they become.